 The AAP recommends prohibiting public sale of all fireworks, including those by mail or the Internet.

 Don't use scented soaps, perfumes or hair sprays on your child.

 Avoid areas where insects nest or congregate, such as stagnant pools of water, uncovered foods and gardens where flowers are in bloom.

 If possible, eliminate stagnant water, such as in bird baths or fish ponds, in your yard.
+Dump any buckets or tires that may contain standing water.
 Check that your window screens are tightly fitted and repair any holes to keep bugs out of the house.